-- Communication facilities.
-Wireless telecommunication antennas and accessory equipment are permitted only on Town-owned properties and within public rightsof-way. - 10.
+- 9. Communication facilities. - 10.
 Non-residential agricultural uses. - 11.
 Office uses, excluding call centers - 12.
 Utilities located on the site of a development and confined to serving only the specific development. - 13.
-Recreation and open space that does not adversely affect the suitability of adjacent US 27 frontage parcels for business use.

-- 14. One (1) residential caretaker or watchman unit within the same structure as a light industrial use. - 15.
+Recreation and open space that does not adversely affect the suitability of adjacent US 27 frontage parcels for business use. - 14.
+One (1) residential caretaker or watchman unit within the same structure as a light industrial use. - 15.
 Commercial and retail business uses, including restaurants and personal services. - 16.
 Hotel, motel and similar lodging. - 17.
 Community facilities uses limited to cemeteries, mausoleums, trade and vocational schools, and theatrical studios.